Sri Guru Hargobind Sahib Ji

 Several efforts were made on the life of young Hargobind even in his infancy.
 A snake-charmer was bribed to let loose a poisonous snake, but the young Guru to be overpowered the snake.

-After his installation as the sixth guru, Guru Hargobind Ji issued many edicts.
+After his installation as the sixth Guru, Guru Hargobind Ji issued many edicts.
 He set up an army, acquired arms and horses, hoisted the Sikh flag and ordered the building of an exceptionally large and thundering drum called the nagara, which was used to gather the sangat for his announcements.
-In 1663 he assigned the task of building the Akal Tahkt to two of his most trusted devotees, in front of Harimandir Sahib.
-On this platform, seated with all the regal adornments of a Mugal or Hindu ruler, he would listen to the woes and complaints of the people and issue edicts.
+In 1663 he assigned the task of building the Akal Takht to two of his most trusted devotees, in front of Harmandir Sahib.
+On this platform, seated with all the regal adornments of a mughal or hindu ruler, he would listen to the woes and complaints of the people and issue edicts.

 Guru Hargobind constructed the Akal Takht (God's throne) in front of Harmandir in 1606.
 He sat on a raised platform of twelve feet, attired in princely clothes.
 The Harmandir Sahib was the seat of his spiritual authority and the Akal Takht was the seat of his temporal (worldly) authority.
 This marked the beginning of Sikh militarisation.
 To the symbols of sainthood were added marks of sovereignty, including the umbrella and the Kalgi.
 Guru Hargobind administered justice like a King and awarded honours and meted punishment, as well.
 The Akal Takht was the first Takht in the history of the Sikhs.
 According to Cunningham: "The genial disposition of the martial apostle led him to rejoice in the companionship of a camp, in the dangers of war, and in the excitements of the chase".